bitbeatjs/core/docs/README.md

 This principal will be also used in the boot.ts for each project.
 There you can register instances of other modules, e.g. add a web-server for your project.

 !> By default the core will reboot when you register an instance.
-You can prevent this by passing `false` as second parameter.
+You can prevent this by passing `false` as third parameter.

 ----